MattyGWS/colmod_addon/README.md

 # colmod_addon
- A blender addon for creating lods
+ A blender addon for creating collisions